istio/test-infra/tools/prowgen/README.md

   - master

 # REQUIRED.
 Defines the image that will be used to run the jobs
-image: gcr.io/istio-testing/build-tools:master
+image: registry.istio.io/testing/build-tools:master

-# The policy and secrets for pulling the image.
+# The policy for pulling the image.
 image_pull_policy: Always
-image_pull_secrets: ["gcr-secret"]

 # The interval to schedule the periodic Prow jobs.
 interval: 5h